Hungry Eyes

 "Hungry Eyes" is a song performed by American musician Eric Carmen, a former member of the band Raspberries, and was featured in the film Dirty Dancing (1987).
 The song was recorded at Beachwood Studios in Beachwood, Ohio in 1987.
 "Hungry Eyes" peaked at No. 4 on the Billboard Hot 100 chart and No. 3 on the Cash Box Top 100 in 1988.
 The power ballad was not released commercially in the UK, but it managed to peak at No. 82 in January 1988, having charted purely on import sales.

 Songwriters Franke Previte and John DeNicola wrote the song, as well as another hit from the Dirty Dancing soundtrack, "(I've Had) The Time of My Life".
-John DeNicola revamped "Hungry Eyes" for his debut album, The Why Because, released in October 2019.

 Background

-Eric Carmen, the performer of "Hungry Eyes", had been the vocalist of the Raspberries.
-Carmen released his first solo album Eric Carmen, which contained the worldwide hit "All by Myself".
+Eric Carmen, the lead singer on "Hungry Eyes", had been the vocalist of the Raspberries.
+In 1975, he released his first solo album Eric Carmen, spawning the worldwide hit "All by Myself", but subsequently faced declining chart fortunes.

-"Hungry Eyes" was his biggest hit and was written in 1984 by John DeNicola and Franke Previte.
-It was originally recorded by Previte's band, Frankie and The Knockouts for their album Makin' the Point.
-Jimmy Ienner, the producer of Carmen's band from his early career, The Raspberries, asked him to sing this song for the Dirty Dancing album because he was familiar with Carmen's musical style.
-Carmen was initially hesitant to produce a song for another film sound track because he believed that soundtrack music died "horrible deaths".
+"Hungry Eyes" was written in 1984 by John DeNicola and Franke Previte, and originally recorded by Previte's band, Franke and the Knockouts for their album Makin' the Point, but it did not appear on the original version of the album; it was, however, included on a 1998 reissue of the album.
+Jimmy Ienner, Raspberries' producer, asked Carmen to sing this song for the Dirty Dancing album because he was familiar with Carmen's musical style.
+Carmen was initially hesitant to produce a song for another film soundtrack because he believed that soundtrack music died "horrible deaths".

-Music video

-The music video featured Carmen with model Sally Steele, who later founded Vegas Rocks!
-Magazine.
+The song, Carmen's second Top 40 song of the 1980s, was his biggest hit since "All by Myself".
+A few months after the success of "Hungry Eyes", Carmen released the Ienner-produced "Make Me Lose Control", which also reached the Top 10 in the US.